danihelis/algorithms/graph/connection.md

 algorithm above to use a [matrix](./representation.md#matrix) representation.
 Two points of the matrix, $p_1 = (x_1, y_1)$ and $p_2 = (x_2, y_2)$, are
 adjacent if $|x_1 - x_2| + |y_1 - y_2| \leq 1$.
 A simplified version of the
 flood fill algorithm using a matrix is presented below.
-It runs in $O(n^2)$ in the worst case, where $n$ is the largest dimension of the matrix.
+It runs in $O(n·m)$ in the worst case, where $n$ and $m$ are the dimensions of the matrix.

 ```c
 #define MAX_DIMENSION  1000